 Where to try it: Keep an eye out at any festival or busy street food area for the shio-yaki BBQ version.
 Alternatively look for it on specials boards at teishoku, izakaya or tempura restaurants.

 4. Hiyashi chuka | 冷やし中華

-> Simply translated to mean chilled Chinese-style, these cold ramen noodles are served mountain-like, surrounded with fresh vegetables and are a really refreshing meal that keeps you feeling light.
-The best noodles retain their firmness and are cooling as you eat, and the toppings are pretty flexible.
-Common ones include sliced cucumber, ginger, ham, and omelette, as well as seafood like shrimp—all arranged nicely around the noodles.
-The dish is commonly served with one of two sauces, sesame or soy, and is considered restorative if you’re struggling with the heat of summer (and who isn’t).
+Simply translated to mean “chilled Chinese-style”, these cold ramen noodles are served mountain-like, surrounded with fresh vegetables and are a really refreshing meal that keeps you feeling light.
+The best noodles retain their firmness and are cooling as you eat.
+The toppings are pretty flexible; common ones include sliced cucumber, ginger, ham, and omelette, as well as seafood like shrimp—all arranged nicely around the noodles.
+The dish is usually served with one of two sauces, sesame or soy, and is considered restorative if you’re struggling with the heat of summer (and who isn’t).

-> Where to try it: Another popular dish to make at home, it’s simple to assemble for a relaxed dinner.
+Where to try it: Another popular dish to make at home, it’s simple to assemble for a relaxed dinner.
 You’ll see it in the convenience store chilled section too.
 If you’re keen to try it in Tokyo, head to Yosuko Saikan in Jimbocho for a high-end version presented in Fuji-like glory.
 Senrigan near Higashi-Kitazawa Station serves up huge towers for low prices and often has a queue.
 Or you can look out for chain Ban-nai in Tokyo who offer reasonable prices for decent dishes.

 5. Mizu yokan | 水ようかん